husamettinarabaci/rustExam/en/questions/section-19/question-185.md

-## 📘 Section: Concurrency and Multithreading
+## 📘 Section: Option and Result Types
-### 🔹 Category: Thread Pools
+### 🔹 Category: Multiple Error Types
-#### ❓ Question 185: Using thread pools for concurrent tasks
+#### ❓ Question 185: Handling multiple error types

-Describe how to use a thread pool in Rust to execute multiple tasks concurrently.
-Provide an example using the `threadpool` crate or similar.

-- Explain the concept of a thread pool.
+Write a Rust function that reads a number from a file and returns a `Result<i32, Box<dyn std::error::Error>>`.
+The function should handle both I/O errors and parse errors.
+Demonstrate how to call this function and handle the different error types.

+- Define a function that opens a file, reads a line, and parses it as an integer.
+- Use `Box<dyn std::error::Error>` to allow multiple error types.
-- Show how to create a thread pool and submit tasks.
+- Show how to call the function and print different error messages depending on the error.

-🔧 **Task:** Demonstrate concurrent task execution using a thread pool in Rust.
+🔧 **Task:** Demonstrate handling multiple error types in Rust using `Result` and trait objects for error types.